Ash Narayan Suspended on an Interim Basis by the Certified Financial Planner Board of Standards, Inc. (CFP Board)

 The Peiffer Wolf Carr & Kane securities lawyers are investigating the Ash Narayan, are talking to investors, and are preparing to take action on the case.

 Ash Narayan Appears before CFP Board with Burden to Prove Conduct Did Not Impinge Upon Reputation of the CFP

 Ash Narayan allegedly did not reveal his role to investors as a member of the board and stock ownership in the Ticket Reserve, according to SEC Documents under examination by attorneys Jason Kane and James Booker.

-The Commission ruled that Narayan was not able to prove that he did not pose an clear threat to the public and that his his actions did not hurt on the CFP marks, CFP documents note.
+The Commission ruled that Narayan was not able to prove that he did not pose a clear threat to the public and that his actions did not hurt on the CFP marks, CFP documents note.
 This led to Narayan’s aforementioned suspension.

 Securities Lawyers Investigating